A Deep Dive into Sculpture Materials: From Ancient Traditions to Modern Innovations

 -

 Limestone: A softer stone than granite or marble, limestone is easier to carve, but also more susceptible to erosion and weathering.
 Many ancient Egyptian sculptures were carved from limestone, showcasing its accessibility and suitability for large-scale projects.
-However, its softness may limit the level of intricate detail achievable.
+On the flip side, its softness may limit the level of nuanced detail achievable.

 -